Srizon143005/DataReductionWorkflow/README.md

 # DataReductionWorkflow

-This repository contains all the works for an ongoing result.
+This repository contains all the works for an ongoing research.